 Kenton Weaver had a ticket to ride, and he was making his flight no matter what.

-He was heading to see his mom, who lives across the country near Fresno, Calif., and he was getting there come hell or high water.
+He was heading to see his mom, who lives near Fresno, Calif., and he was getting there come hell or high water.

 "I can't believe he pulled this off," mom Kim Casey told the Palm Beach Post.
 "I'm flabbergasted."